kevingame895/FiveM-Online-Players-command/README.md

 # FiveM-Online-Players-command
 A very simple /pop command that shows how many players you have in your FiveM server online!

-To install just drag the "pop" folder in your resources folder, and make sure to start it in server.cfg or resources.cfg :))
+To install just drag the "pop" folder to your resources folder, and make sure to start it in server.cfg or resources.cfg :))

 Changing the command:
 If you want to change the command, simply go to client/client.lua